Our Community & Fundraising

 In regional Victoria we are particularly grateful to this organisation and its volunteers.
 As a result the CFA is one of our top priorities when it comes to fundraising.

-Last year our efforts may it possible for the Daylesford CFA to upgrade their communication systems; making volunteer coordination and dispatch more efficient in high pressure situations.
+In recent years our efforts made it possible for the Daylesford CFA to upgrade their communication systems and assisted in the purcase of new vehicles; making volunteer coordination and dispatch more efficient in high pressure situations.

 Daylesford Primary School Kitchen Garden